AmadeusITGroup/EonaX-Shared-Resources/docs/user-manual/readme.md

 This section is not correlated with the first one, i.e. we are not using the dataset created in the first section.
 All queries detailed in this section are based on the Swagger specification of the Management API of the EDC connector.

-All APIs from this section requires a `x-api-key` header in input containing the token provided by Amadeus to interact with your connector.
+All APIs from this section require an `Authorization: Bearer <jwt_token>` header in input containing the JWT token provided by Amadeus to interact with your connector.

 ### Contract negotiation